 I swapped out the shift and rear brake levers with ones that I had previously drilled out, tying them visually together with the design of the new Sharky headlight brackets.
 I plan to do the same with the chain guard.

-After riding the 2002 Bonneville for 600+ miles, I find the stock handlebars and controls set up to be acceptably comfortable and visually appealing.
+After riding the 2002 Bonneville for about 900 miles since I purchased it, I find the stock handlebars and controls set up to be acceptably comfortable and visually appealing.